 The STGRSD will be certain that individually sold snacks will include such items as fruit and vegetables.
 The sale of soda, fruit based juices and junk food will be prohibited.
 These items will be replaced with healthier items.
 Food items sold will have no more than 35% of its calories from fat (excluding nuts, peanut butter, and other nut butters) and 10% of its calories from saturated and trans fat combined.
 No school will sell any food or drink that list sugar as its primary ingredient.
 Food items will have no more than 35% of its weight from added sugars.

-Available food item will contain no more than 230mg Na per serving for chips, cereals and crackers.
-French fries, baked goods, and other snacks items will contain no more than 480mg Na per serving.
+Available food items will contain no more than 230mg sodium per serving for chips, cereals and crackers.
+French fries, baked goods, and other snack items will contain no more than 480mg Na per serving.
 Pizza, sandwiches and main dishes will be limited to 600mg of Na/serving.

 No food or beverages will be sold in competition with the national school breakfast or lunch program.
 Non-approved beverages or foods may be sold for fund raising activities or school events occurring at least one half hour after the school day providing school cafeterias, school vending machines and student stores shall not be used as point of sales.